 Please note that these features are NOT SUPPORTED by inventory import:

-- Products that are not tracking inventory cannot have variants specified
+- Products that are not Tracking Stock Level cannot have variants specified

 Before you begin the importing process, you will need to get some information ready: